james-lawrence/genieql/README.md

 your codebase.

 # is it production ready?
-its very much in alpha code.
+its very much in alpha code, but it is in use on few production applications already.
 - it only supports postgresql currently.
-  - adding additional support is very straight forward, only 1 small change is required in the core codebase to support it.
+  - adding additional support is very straight forward, just implement the Dialect interface. see the postgresql implementation as the example.
-- no test coverage on the code.
+- currently minimal test coverage.

 mainly getting it out early to solicite feedback on the api of the code that gets generated and feature requests.